-Program title Brief description BUGWRIGHT2 Autonomous Robotic Inspection and Maintenance on Ship and desired capabilities of ship inspection and service rob outer hulls.
-By combining the survey capabilities of autono magnetic-wheeled crawlers operating directly on the surfa acquisition of a global overview of the structure with perfo patches or cleaning the surface as necessary - all of this w GATERS GATE Rudder System as a Retrofit for the Next Generation and maneuvering device for ships, called "Gate Rudder Sys higher an innovative, cost-effective retrofit solution for mar By taking advantage of the remarkable fuel saving (a max o will demonstrate significantly reduced emissions from ship legislative requirements of the IMO for emissions.
-ShipFC Piloting Multi MW Ammonia Ship Fuel Cells: ShipFC's main through developing, piloting and replicating a modular 2M solutions to a 2MW system, develop ship and land fuel syst solution will be validated through commercial operation fo i-MARINE The purpose of this system is to develop intelligent adaptive prevention.
-Other initiatives Brief Description Alternative fuel Striving to innovate, Star Bulk is currently exploring several Development Project and HAZID workshop (HAZard Identi companies, Vendors to work together on Ammonia as an a Rule/Regulation, Safety aspects, Design requirement, and c p Hulls and Storage Tanks: The objective of BUGWRIGHT2 will be to bridge the gap between the current oots by developing and demonstrating an adaptable autonomous robotic solution for servicing ship omous Micro Air Vehicles (MAV) and small Autonomous Underwater Vehicles (AUV) with teams of ace of the structure, the project inspection and cleaning system will be able to seamlessly merge the orming a detailed multi-robot visual and acoustic inspection of the structure, detecting corrosion with minimal user intervention.
+Program title Brief description BUGWRIGHT2 Autonomous Robotic Inspection and Maintenance on Ship Hulls and Storage Tanks: The objective of BUGWRIGHT2 will be to bridge the gap between the current and desired capabilities of ship inspection and service robots by developing and demonstrating an adaptable autonomous robotic solution for servicing ship outer hulls.
+By combining the survey capabilities of autonomous Micro Air Vehicles (MAV) and small Autonomous Underwater Vehicles (AUV) with teams of magnetic-wheeled crawlers operating directly on the surface of the structure, the project inspection and cleaning system will be able to seamlessly merge the acquisition of a global overview of the structure with performing a detailed multi-robot visual and acoustic inspection of the structure, detecting corrosion patches or cleaning the surface as necessary - all of this with minimal user intervention.
+GATERS GATE Rudder System as a Retrofit for the Next Generation Propulsion and Steering of Ships: GATERS proposes the first retrofit application of a novel propulsion and maneuvering device for ships, called "Gate Rudder System".
+It specifically addresses the demands of the call to develop and demonstrate to TRL6 and higher an innovative, cost-effective retrofit solution for marine shipping to provide substantial improvements regarding environmental impacts and life cycle cost.
+By taking advantage of the remarkable fuel saving (a max of 14% in trials and 30% in-service) and excellent maneuverability of the gate rudder system, GATERS will demonstrate significantly reduced emissions from ships particularly within coastal and port areas to challenge and even exceed the current and future legislative requirements of the IMO for emissions.
+ShipFC Piloting Multi MW Ammonia Ship Fuel Cells: ShipFC's main mission is to prove and demonstrate the case for large-scale zero-emission shipping.
+We do this through developing, piloting and replicating a modular 2MW fuel cell technology using ammonia as fuel.
+The project will first adapt and scale-up existing fuel cell solutions to a 2MW system, develop ship and land fuel systems for ammonia and integrate the full system on board a large offshore construction vessel.
+Then the solution will be validated through commercial operation for at least 3,000 hours during a one-year period. i-MARINE The purpose of this system is to develop intelligent adaptive-controllable alignment in marine propulsion systems for performance optimization and failure prevention.
+Other initiatives Brief Description Alternative fuel Striving to innovate, Star Bulk is currently exploring several alternative fuels including hydrogen and ammonia.
+In this vein, Star Bulk has participated in a Joint Development Project and HAZID workshop (HAZard Identification) with different partners including Engine Builders, Shipbuilder, Classification Societies, Shipping companies, Vendors to work together on Ammonia as an alternative fuel for the marine industry.
+The deliverable of the workshop relates to the introduction of Rule/Regulation, Safety aspects, Design requirement, and operational procedures.